-GUI field Description Remote number Enter the remote phone number to which a call to the local extension is transferred.
+GUI field Description Number Enter the local extension number from which calls are transferred to a remote extension.
+Remote number Enter the remote phone number to which a call to the local extension is transferred.
 You can enter digits 0-9, space, dash, comma, # and .
 If you want to enter an auto attendant number followed by an extension, you can use comma (,) or semicolon (;) to pause the automatic dialing.
 A comma pauses dialing for two seconds, for example, 1-123-222-1234, 5678#.
 In this case, once auto attendant 1-123-1234 is dialed, and after two seconds, extension 5678 is automatically dialed.
 A semicolon pauses dialing for one second, for example, 1-123-222-1234; 5678#.
 In this case, once auto attendant 1-123-1234 is dialed, and after one second, extension 5678 is automatically dialed.
+Enable Select to activate the remote extension.
 Display name The name displaying on the remote extension when a call is transferred.
 You can choose to display the name differently than the one you entered here.
-See Modifying caller IDs on page 137.
-Click the + sign if you want to add caller IDs: External caller ID: Enter the external caller ID that displays on a called phone when a call is transferred through the remote extension.
-Use the name<phone_number> format, such as HR<222134>.</phone_number> Emergency caller ID: Enter the emergency caller ID.
-Use the name<phone_number> format, such as HR<222134>.</phone_number> If you do not enter the caller IDs, your organization's main number will be used.
+See Modifying caller IDs on page 124.
+Click the + sign if you want to add caller IDs: • External caller ID: Enter the external caller ID that displays on a called phone when a call is transferred through the remote extension.
+Use the name <phone_number> format, such as HR&lt;222134&gt;. • Emergency caller ID: Enter the emergency caller ID.
+Use the name<phone_number> format, such as HR&lt;222134&gt;.
+If you do not enter the caller IDs, your organization's main number will be used.
 If you add both IDs, the emergency ID will only be used when making emergency calls.
-All other calls will use the external caller ID.
-Description Enter any notes you have for the extension.
-User Setting Management User privilege Select the services for the extension.
+All other calls will use the external caller ID.</phone_number></phone_number> Description Enter any notes you have for the extension.
+User Setting Management Configure the extension's role in other settings.
+User privilege Select the services for the extension.
 Click Edit to modify the current user privilege or click New to configure a new one.
-For more information on user privilege, see Configuring user privileges on page 147.
+For more information on user privilege, see Configuring user privileges on page 137.
 Department Select the department that the extension belongs to.
 Click Edit to modify the current department or click New to configure a new one.
-For more information on extension department, see Creating extension departments on page 204.
-Voicemail Configure the extension's voicemail.
-In some cases, you may want other users or groups to share this voicemail.
-For example, a supervisor wants his/her co-workers to access his/her voicemail while he/she is away.
-Main Voicemail : Select the extension's own voicemail (Default) or that of another extension as the voicemail of this extension.
-Typically, you use the default voicemail.
-If you select the voicemail of another extension, you can click Edit to modify that extension.
-Send voicemail notification to - User(s) and Group(s) : You can select user(s) and group(s) that will receive a notification when this extension receives a voicemail and have access to the voicemails by using the FortiVoice user portal, FortiFone phone or softclient.
+For more information on extension department, see Configuring agents on page 238.
+Voicemail Configure the extension's voice mailbox.
+In some cases, you may want other users or groups to share this voice mailbox.
+For example, a supervisor wants his/her co-workers to access his/her voice mailbox while he/she is away.
+Main voice mailbox: Select the extension's own voice mailbox (Default) or that of another extension as the voice mailbox of this extension.
+Typically, you use the default mailbox.